Workshops – Tools and Flows

 • Understanding the design flow

-• Applying Xilinx Design Constraints
+• Applying AMD Design Constraints (XDCs)

 • Navigating and controlling the design through different mechanisms, including GUI, Tcl commands, hot keys, and menus